 Of course, for most people, there will still be family commitments and loved ones to see but this shouldn’t hold you back from exploring some of the things you dreamt of doing for years but never got around to.

 So, if you’re newly retired or planning for the future and looking for some ideas to add to your list for the future, we’ve got you covered.

 It might seem like the obvious thing to do in retirement is to travel, start by making a list of all the places you’ve never seen – near and far – is a good way to start planning any retirement trips.
-You don’t have to go on an Amazonian adventure but maybe you’ve never seen the Eiffel Tower in person or watched the sunset over Galway Bay or lounged on a beach in Wexford during the Summer months.
+You don’t have to go on an Amazonian adventure but maybe you’ve never seen the Eiffel Tower in person, watched the sunset over Galway Bay or lounged on a beach in Wexford during the Summer months.

 Everyone has their own tastes when it comes to travel and now that you have so much more free time, give yourself something to look forward to by booking some trips in advance.

 Lots of hotels in Ireland and abroad offer special midweek or retirement deals so be sure to ask about those before you book.

 Have you always wanted to learn how to play the piano?
 Or maybe you want to make some pasta for your family from scratch?
 There are far too many possibilities to mention but if there is something you wish you’d always learned but you just never got around to, now is the time.

 Of course, you might not be the only person in your family who wishes to take up the same hobby so why not ask your children or grandchildren and maybe you can take up something new together.
 Children can teach us just as much as we can teach them sometimes.